b-n/demystifying-unicode/pages/01-history.md

 `char` isn't a character, it's just a `uint8_t` with a fancy name

-We need a whole lot more bits if we more than just names and dates in europe
+We need a whole lot more bits if we want more than just names and dates in europe

 </v-clicks>